François Gendron

-François Gendron (born November 3, 1944, in Val-Paradis, Quebec) is a politician and teacher in Quebec, Canada.
+François Gendron (/fr/; born November 3, 1944, in Val-Paradis, Quebec) is a politician and teacher in Quebec, Canada.
 He was a Member of National Assembly of Quebec for the riding of Abitibi-Ouest.
 He represented the Parti Québécois from 1976 to 2018.

 Gendron went to the Université Laval and obtained diplomas in pedagogy and administration.
 He was then a teacher at Cité Étudiante Polyno in La Sarre, a coordinator at the Commission scolaire Lalonde, and a school counsellor.
 He was a municipal councillor from 1973 to 1976 in La Sarre and was the founder of the Education Workers Union of Northwestern Quebec in 1967.

 Gendron was the longest serving active MNA at the time of his retirement, having been first elected in 1976 when the Parti Québécois led by René Lévesque won its first provincial election.
 He was named the Assistant Whip and then the Minister of Public Services.
 After the party’s 1981 re-election, he was named the Minister of Planning and Development and Minister of Education (1984–1985).

 When the Parti Québécois returned to the opposition benches after the 1985 election, he was the Deputy Opposition House Leader from 1985 to 1987 and 1989 to 1994 and the Opposition House Leader from 1987 to 1989.
 He was also named opposition critic after the 1989 election for education, municipal and regional affairs.

 After the Parti Québécois returned to power in 1994 with Jacques Parizeau as their leader, he was named Minister of Natural resources and the Deputy Government House Leader.
 In 1996, he was named the Government Chair Caucus.
 He remained in that position after the 1998 election until 2002 where he was briefly the Minister of Forest Management and rurality and then the Minister of Natural Resources.

 Gendron was re-elected in the 2003 and 2007 general election and was the National Assembly's Third Vice-president (Third Deputy Speaker of the House) from 2003 to 2007.